 For support with loneliness, consider reading this guide from the NHS.

 Anxiety is one of the most common mental health challenges faced by people of all ages.
 It can become particularly noticeable during times of stress, such as retirement.
 Anxiety can manifest itself as mental symptoms (such as being unable to relax) as well as physical symptoms (including headaches and chest pains).

 Depression is another potential cause for concern during retirement.
 It can stem from a wide range of things, including feeling a lack of purpose or experiencing a loss of income.
 As we’ve seen, it’s estimated to affect 25% of people over 65.
-For many people, depression can be managed by making lifestyle changes and seeking council from friends or family.
+For many people, retirement depression can be managed by making lifestyle changes and seeking counsel from friends or family.
 However, in some cases, depression can be a particularly debilitating experience that requires professional help.